Not every house in multiple occupation (HMO) needs to be licensed.

 The licence is issued to a person or organisation.
-The licence is payable per property and cannot be transferred.
-A separate licence application is needed for each property – go to apply for a licence.
+It is payable per property and can't be transferred.
+Separate licence applications are needed for each property – go to apply for a licence.

-The licence lasts for 5 years unless there is a change in circumstances during this time.
-Any changes will need a new application and a new fee.
+Licences last for 5 years unless there is a change in circumstances during this time.
+Any changes will need a new application and payment of a new fee.

 Go to fees and charges for the latest fee details – licence fees are reviewed regularly.

-We can refuse to issue a licence if the applicant is not considered to be a fit and proper person.
+We can refuse to issue a licence if we don't consider the applicant to be a fit and proper person.